Autumn semester

 Make sure that you select a 1st, 2nd and 3rd hand course options per study period of totally 15 ECTS for each option.
 This is because you are not automatically accepted to or guaranteed a seat at the courses you apply for, since there are limited spots for each course.

 It is important that you fulfill the entry requirements for all courses you apply for.
-Deadline for your application is to be announced.
+Nominated exchange students apply for courses for the autumn semester during 1 April – 15 April.

 You apply online using SoleMove.